- Type of Publication: Instruction Guide

 - a detailed description of all projected reinsurance arrangements involving the FIC, including planned net retentions per class of insurance requested;

-- if the applicant is proposing to establish a property and casualty FIC, three-year pro forma Minimum Capital Test (MCT) calculations, or if the applicant is proposing to establish a life FIC, three-year pro forma Life Insurance Capital Adequacy Test (LICAT) calculations, including:
+- if the applicant is proposing to establish a property and casualty FIC, three-year pro forma Minimum Capital Test (MCT) calculations or Mortgage Insurer Capital Adequacy Test (MICAT) calculations, as applicable, or if the applicant is proposing to establish a life FIC, three-year pro forma Life Insurance Capital Adequacy Test (LICAT) calculations, including:

 - base case and scenario stress testing supporting the FIC’s proposed internal target ratio showing the results on the base case business plan (including a worst case scenario and a scenario with a maximum single loss),